stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 First off a few notes about the software:

  * The first thing that I should point out is the the SRCDS software is only available in 32-bit.
 So if you are setting up a server just for Source games then be sure to use the 32-bit version of Ubuntu.
 You will not gain anything by having the 64-bit version.
- * You may see references to “HLDS” in places, HLDS stands for Half-Life Dedicated Server.
+ * You may see references to “HLDS” in places, <abbr>HLDS</abbr> stands for Half-Life Dedicated Server.
 This was the name of the old version of SRCDS (aka *Gold Source*) that ran the original Half-Life and Counter Strike.
 Don’t let it confuse you, the name is still used in places but (in this article) it is the same thing as SRCDS.
  * Depending on what game you’re running and what settings are applied SRCDS can use a good amount of processor and RAM.
 You really need at least 512 MB of RAM and a good modern processor to run a TF2 server properly.
 A gig to two of RAM will be optimal for running a couple instances.
 To my knowledge the SRCDS software is not multi-threaded so you wont see any benefits from a dual processor machine.
  * The server will require a huge amount of bandwidth.
 For a 24 player TF2 server with voice enabled running at max capacity 24/7 expect 800+ gigabytes of bandwidth per month.
 I regularly see the upload reach 3 Mb/s and download hovers at around 1.5 Mb/s.

 ### Setting up Ubuntu

 For a basic system set up walk through please use Part 1 of my [guide to setting up an Ubuntu server](/2010/06/setting-up-an-ubuntu-lamp-server-part-1-initial-setup/).
 Everything in that article is relevant to this guide.
-The only thing that I should add is be sure not to run SSH on port 27015, since that is the port your Source server will be running on.
+The only thing that I should add is be sure not to run <abbr title="Secure Shell Protocol">SSH</abbr> on port 27015, since that is the port your Source server will be running on.

 One extra step that you might want to do is to create an account for running the SRCDS process.
 This isn’t at all required, but it is good practice.
 The standard practice seems to be creating and account called “hlds” and using that account to run the process.